Janne36/saunabot/README.md

 Use cmaketools to build

-Bot token needes to be added to dependencies/token.txt
+Bot token path needs to be setup to config.cfg